MicrosoftDocs/dynamics365smb-docs/business-central/inventory-analytics-overview.md

 [!INCLUDE [prod_short](includes/prod_short.md)] includes several built-in reports, tracing functions, and tools to help inventory organizations report on their data.

 To get an overview of available reports, choose **All reports** on the top pane of your Home page.
 This action opens the Role Explorer, which is filtered to the features in the **Report & Analysis** option.
+Under the **Sales and Marketing** heading, choose **Explore**.
 To learn more, go to [Finding Reports with the Role Explorer](ui-role-explorer.md).

 :::image type="content" source="media/report-explorer-sales.png" alt-text="Example of reports on the sales role center." lightbox="media/report-explorer-sales.png":::